ACTL4001-T1-2022/github-showcase-page-grajong-maj/README.md

 | 2028 | 214.29 | 174.78 | 13,019,263 | 514,368,228 |
 | 2029 | 218.69 | 178.05 | 13,075,176 | 531,382,935 |
 | 2030 | 223.08 | 181.31 | 13,131,089 | 548,524,267 |

+## Additional Economic Impacts/Considerations
+To pay for the national team, the Raritan government provided a one-time lump sum of ∂ 995,000,000.
+The use of this initial funding and additional sources of funding are discussed in detail in the implementation plan.

+As discussed prior, performing at a high level internationally can have major positive impacts on Rarita.
+Fielding a strong international squad can garner new attention towards the Raritan Football League, increasing attendance and overall revenue.
+This increased attention is not limited to the football industry alone, the Raritan tourism industry may see an increase in revenue because of the team's success (Doidge et.al, 2019).

 ---